Dev-Owl/JsonBuddy/roadmap.md

           - Ensure error is displayed for all styles proper in json
           - Syntax highlighting by line, support broken json
           - Clean settings dialog (UI/colors)
+          - Search result should not scroll with the rest
+          - Re-run search on parse
           - Code clean up
           - First start tutorial
           - Help screen, button to restart tutorial, explain shortcuts